andywu0489/prompt-therapy-solutions-challenge/README.md

 - Install dependencies with `npm install`
 - Start with `npm start`

-Note: Data is only stored in redux state and will be lost on page close/refresh.
+Note: Data is only saved to redux store and will be lost on page close/refresh.